Courseiva

 Why this answer

-Option D is wrong because a GSI does not change the base table's write distribution.
+Option D (creating a GSI) does not affect the base table's write distribution; GSIs are for read efficiency, not write distribution.

 Multi-Selectmedium